Ways to Partner with the Career Center

 Promote Experiential Learning Opportunities

 Experiential learning is helpful - not only for employability, but for entrance into many graduate programs as well.
 An experiential learning opportunity, such as an internship, allows students to connect what they are learning in their classes to a professional setting and helps students identify if a specific career path is a good fit.
-Please refer to our Faculty Internship Information for more details.
+Please refer to our faculty internship webpage for more details.

 Questions?
 Contact: [email protected] or (616) 331-3311.
 We look forward to working with you!